 Whatever the product, folds can be used imaginatively to make the most of your design.
 There are, however, a few top tips to follow when designing folded artwork to make sure you get the best finished product possible…

 If you have a solid dark colour, such as black, placed over the fold crease, you risk this area cracking.
-Dark inks on a paper crease are prone to fading or cracking, which can spoil your overall look.
-Try to use a lighter colour where possible.
+Dark inks on a paper crease are prone to fading or cracking, which can spoil your overall look, especially for a folded product with a long life span.
+While darkers colours are fine on single-use and short-life print items, it’s best practice to use a lighter colour where possible.

 A bound booklet will have different design needs to a basic single fold.
 Booklets are bound with staples or glue, while a simple fold is a crease in a single page.